 “You can’t just look at a dog shaking and know the reason,” Derse says.
 “You have to look at the whole clinical picture.”

 Derse advises pet parents to play detective.
-Does your dog only shake in his sleep?
-Is he shaking his leg or does his whole body tremble?
+Does your dog only shake in their sleep?
+Are they shaking their leg or does their whole body tremble?
 What situations seem to trigger shaking or make it worse?
 Paying attention to the specifics allows you to provide valuable information to your vet that can help with a diagnosis.

 Why Does My Dog Shake in His Sleep?

 It’s common for dogs to move and shake in their sleep while they are dreaming.
 Your dog might be conjuring up chasing a squirrel, running free through the woods, or jumping up on the table to snatch a tasty treat.
 The vivid dreams may cause your Labrador’s legs to twitch or your Boxer’s entire body to shake.
-As long as your dog is only shaking in his sleep, Derse believes the movements can be chalked up to happy dreams.
+As long as your dog is only shaking in his sleep, Derse believes the movements can be chalked up to happy dreams, but always consult with your local veterinarian if you are concerned.

 Why Does My Dog Shake His Head?